Inventor-Redux/Redocs/docs/inventor-reference/triggers/utilities/empty-trigger.md

 - [Value (1-5)](#output-values)
 ___
 ### Output Values
-This whatever value was passed from the corresponding [input](#input-values).
+This is whatever value was passed from the corresponding [input](#input-values).
 Output type varies based on user input.